kaip/targeting/README.md

 Notes
 =====
-This engine supports arbitrary values (just include them in the data and expression hash)
+This engine supports arbitrary properties (just include them in the data and expression hash)

-It supports string, int, float, or boolean values
+It supports string, int, float, or boolean properties

+It assumes properties not given in the data are nil, which is not the same as ''